onderweg/the-guide-non-windows/readme.md

 So, with the provided `.kty` files (in YAML format), you can generate The Guide parsers for several languages, such as Go, Java, Python, etc.

+For convenience, `.kty` files are provided for both 32bit and 64bit `libguide` versions.
+In practice most files a probably created with the 32bit version, so you would not need the latter.

 ## Known issues/todo

 In general: this library is not well tested.